 Clean, easy, effective.
 You don’t need no stinking JavaScript to preload your images.
 Nope.
 Try some tasty CSS and (X)HTML instead!
-Here’s how.. (only two steps!)
+Here’s how to do it with only two easy steps..

 Step 1 — Place this in your CSS file: